Your inflatable paddle board package comes with a lot of accessories other than the board.

 Actually, it’s pretty easy to set up and get it ready for paddle boarding.

-Here’s a quick guide that shows you how to set up your board and get ready for your SUP session.
+Here’s a quick guide that shows you how to rig up a paddle board setup and get ready for your SUP session.

 Inside the package you will find a paddle board, a large backpack that can fit everything in nicely, a pump, a 3-piece paddle, a leash, a center fin, and a user manual.
 Put everything in the backpack and you can start to head out.
-Here’s how you can set things up after arriving at your destination.
+Here’s how to rig up a paddle board setup after arriving at your destination.

 - Take everything out from the backpack and unroll the paddle board with the side which the valve and the EVA pad is on facing up.